tikkikkit21/LinkedInLearning/Misc/Unity2D/README.md

 - We can do this by changing the speed parameter to the `AnimatedTexture.cs` script
     - Set the foreground speed to be a little faster than background

+## Obstacles
+### Reusable Obstacle Game Object
+- A <u>spawner</u> creates assets on the screen
+    - Uses the (0,0) coord of a sprite to position it
+- The corresponding sprite property is `pivot`
+    - Determines where the sprite's (0,0) is located
+    - In a runner game, we want to set it to bottom so we can ensure each different sprite spawns flush to the floor
+- To apply physics to our obstacle, we add a component called *Rigidbody 2D*
+    - Allows it to be an unmovable force
+    - Freeze rotation
+    - When our player hits it, it'll be pushed off screen
+- Remember that the `z` value for position determines layering
+    - The smaller it is, the nearer it is (includes negative numbers)
+    - Set floor `z=1` so obstacles can be in front of floor
+- A <u>prefab</u> is a re-usable game object
+    - Configured in scene or folder
+    - Used by spawners
+    - Files in a `Prefab` folder

+### Moving Obstacles
+- See `InstantVelocity.cs`
+- We add a *Boxcollider 2D* component to our obstacles
+    - Handles collision logic
+    - Interacts with other colliders in the game, like one on the player
+- We can use a script to move object across screen
+- The `FixedUpdate()` function is called a certain number of times
+    - More efficient than `Update()`
+- We can set the collider's `interpolate` property to "interpolate"
+    - Smooths the refresh rate on the object
+    - Makes it less "jittery"

+### Spawn New Obstacles
+- A <u>spawner</u> uses a timer to create new objects in time intervals
+- Also requires a script
+- Spawners use handy dandy coroutines

+### Random Spawner Delay Times
+- We can nest objects inside others
+    - Or use empty game objects purely as "folders"
+    - Helps organize the hierarchy view
+- Adding randomness helps make the game more interesting and unpredictable

+### Destroy Objects Offscreen
+- See `DestroyOffscreen.cs`
+- It's a good idea to destroy objects once they go offscreen
+- Saves memory and resources
+- However, it's more efficient to reuse game objects
+    - This is the concept of object pooling